Laboratory News 2014

 Bruce receives the Brodie Award for Outstanding Research in Drug Metabolism

-Distinguished Professor Bruce Hammock, who holds a joint appointment with the UC Davis Department of Entomology and Nematology and the UC Davis Comprehensive Cancer Center, is the recipient of the biennial Bernard B. Brodie Award in Drug Metabolism, sponsored by American Society for Pharmacology and Experimental Therapeutics (ASPET).
+Bruce is the recipient of the biennial Bernard B. Brodie Award in Drug Metabolism, sponsored by American Society for Pharmacology and Experimental Therapeutics (ASPET) which was held at the Experimental Biology Conference in San Diego on April 26.
 The award consists of a $2,000 honorarium and a commemorative medal.
+The award recognizes his outstanding original research contributions to the understanding of human drug metabolism and transport and the continued impact of his research in the area of drug discovery and development.
 His work will be published in the journal Drug Metabolism and Disposition.

 Sean received fellowship to study Omega 3 Fatty Acids

 February 27, 2014

 Sean has received the fellowship from the Center for Content Rich Evaluation of Therapeutic Efficacy (cCRETE) of the Research Investments in Science and Engineering (RISE) Program.
 His research focuses on the specific pathways involved in metabolites of omega 3 fatty acids reduced angiogenesis, tumor growth and tumor metastasis.
 He also investigates the biological activity of other omega 3 metabolites.